dennissxz/data-science-handbook/30-ml-basics/05-kernels.md

    - For every $\boldsymbol{\phi} (\boldsymbol{x}_i)$ in $\mathcal{H}$, there is a corresponding kernel $k(\boldsymbol{x}_i , \boldsymbol{x}_j) = \boldsymbol{\phi}(\boldsymbol{x}_i ) ^\top \boldsymbol{\phi}(\boldsymbol{x}_j )$.
 In particular, if there is an optimal $\boldsymbol{\phi} ^*$, then there is a kernel $k = \boldsymbol{\phi} ^{* \top} \boldsymbol{\phi} ^*$.
    - For every PSD kernel $k(\cdot, \cdot)$, there exists a feature transformatin $\boldsymbol{\phi}(\cdot)$ by [Mercer's Theorem](ml-mercers-theorem).
 Note that $\boldsymbol{\phi}(\cdot)$ can be infinite dimensional for some $k(\cdot, \cdot)$.
+   - A advantage of kernels over $\boldsymbol{\phi}$ is that we do not need to compute the dot product, which can be intractable in high-dimensional spaces.

 3. Therefore, instead of handcrafting feature transformations $\boldsymbol{\phi}$, people change to choosing (PSD) kernels to improve model performance.